 The authors of the survey note that holding back grades unless students complete evaluations puts the instructor at risk of a worse evaluation.
 In conversations with students, the authors reported that they "all said that if they believed a faculty member thought the students' views were important, they made the effort to complete the ratings.
 They all said that if they felt the faculty member did not care, they did not participate."

 The Blackboard course website is one way to get feedback.
 On the Control Panel, under Assessment, select Survey Manager.
 Then, click Add Survey.
 This can be used to create survey questions and responses.
 The survey can then be added as an assignment.
 Once students have taken the survey, results are tabulated anonymously.
 They can be reviewed by going to the Control Panel, clicking on Gradebook, then clicking on Course Survey.
 Below are some online surveys that might inspire questions for your survey.

-- The Classroom Assessment Techniques website from the National Teaching and Learning Forum suggests questions and various techniques to ask these questions.
+- The Classroom Assessment Techniques website from the The University of Michigan's Center for Research in Learning and Teaching suggests questions and various techniques to ask these questions.

 - The attitude surveys described by FLAG (which stands for Field-tested Learning Assessment Guide) offer other question possibilities.